Families of South Carolina church massacre victims offer forgiveness

 Brooks expressed anger that the South Carolina capitol continued to fly the Confederate battle flag, a symbol of the pro-slavery South during the U.S. Civil War, and called for it to be removed.

-After the shooting, Roof made a "racially inflammatory" statement to one of the three people who survived the attack, according to court papers filed on Friday, but the documents did not specify the comment.

-On Friday night, mourners filled an indoor arena on the campus of the College of Charleston for a memorial vigil for the shooting victims.
-The racially mixed crowd included a large contingent of Charleston's white residents turning out in support.
+On Friday night, hundreds of mourners filled an indoor arena on the campus of the College of Charleston in a prayer vigil for the shooting victims.
+At one point, at the behest of the choir director, the racially mixed crowd rose to sing two hymns.

 Earlier in the day, passersby continued to flock to the AME church that remained a crime scene, many struggling to understand what motivated the attack.